-The studies will be conducted over a period of two and a half months, starting in mid-September 2020 and finishing end of November 2020, and are expected to involve fieldwork in provinces where these HIA will be undertaken, namely Cabo Delgado, Sofala and Maputo Province.
-The table below provides details of key activities and milestones for the implementation of this human impact assessment of the impact of COVID-19 in Mozambique.
-After the submission of the final synthesis report, UNDP will organize a dissemination and policy dialogue event to share the findings and recommendations of this study.
-Tentatively, this event will be organized in mid-December, but the final date will depend on the availability of key partners to this exercise.
+The studies will be conducted over a period of two and a half months, starting in March 2021 and finishing by mid May 2021, and are expected to involve fieldwork in provinces where these HIA will be undertaken, namely Cabo Delgado, Sofala and Maputo Province.
+Table 1 below provides details of key activities and milestones for the implementation of this human impact assessment of the impact of COVID-19 in Mozambique, as well as tentative timelines for its undertaking.
+After the submission of the final synthesis report, DPED/MEF and UNDP may organize a dissemination and policy dialogue event to share the findings and recommendations of this study.